-While this one does definitely have its place, and we do all sometimes need to be reminded to forgive ourselves and to give ourselves grace, this one can be damaging as well.
+While this one does definitely have its place, and we do all sometimes need to be reminded to forgive ourselves and to give ourselves grace, it can be damaging as well.
 We all need to be hard on ourselves sometimes.
 If we just fall over and say, “This is too hard,” nothing will ever get done.

 Worse yet, we will never meet our full potential.
-So next time sometime is telling you they want to improve their life and they are at a point where they hate where they’re living, offer up some encouragement instead.
+So next time someone is telling you they want to improve their life and they are at a point where they hate where they’re living, offer up some encouragement instead.
 Maybe try something like, “How can I help you make it better?”
 Or even, “Do you want to brainstorm some steps to move in a more positive direction?”

 2. “It’s Not Your Fault.”

 Never tell someone, “It’s not your fault”, if you’re not completely sure it isn’t.
 I can cast blame on other people SO easily, when really I just need to take some responsibility.
-So instead of helping others pin their blame on others, why not help them see it for what it is in a kind light.
+So instead of helping others pin their blame on others, why not help them see it for what it is in a kind light?

 “We all make mistakes, it’s what we do afterwards that matters,” can be a great line.
 You might also try something such as, “We can’t change what’s already happened, but how can I help you to go forward?”

 3. “As Long As You’re Doing Your Best.”

 The truth is, very few of us are ever truly doing the absolute best we can.
 There is always room for improvement.
 I can’t tell you how many times I have confided in someone about something I am struggling with and they’ve responded by saying, “As long as you’re doing your best, that’s all that matters.”